Project Status Report Form

 Scope and Progress

-This section shows what has been completed, what remains, and whether the project is still aligned to the original scope.
+This section shows what has been delivered, what is still underway, and whether the scope has changed since the last update.

 - Completed Work This Period